About the Honors Residential College

 The Honors Living Learning Community is looking for highly-motivated academic oriented students who have been accepted into the Lewis Honors College at UK.
 The Honors RC is one of the most popular Residential Colleges on campus, with many students returning to live in our community ALL FOUR YEARS.
 It is also highly competitive, so make sure that you select Honors as your #1 choice in the housing application, even if you aren't yet sure whether you have been accepted to the Lewis Honors College yet (your second choice will automatically become your first choice if you are not accepted to Honors).

 The Honors Residential College does not require connected courses associated with living in our community—rather, Honors students engage in our challenging and enriching curriculum across all four years of their undergraduate experience.
 Please learn about the Honors curriculum.

-All students who participate in the Honors RC reside in the Honors Complex (Donovan, Johnson, and Haggin Halls—starting in Fall of 2017, the new Lewis Hall will open with expanded offices for faculty/staff as well as community and classroom space for students).
+All students who participate in the Honors RC reside in the Honors Complex (Donovan, Johnson, Haggin Halls, and the new Lewis Hall with expanded offices for faculty/staff as well as community and classroom space for students).
 All of these beautiful buildings are located on central campus, right across from the W.T.
 Young Library and in easy walking distance to dining in K-Lair, The 90, and Starbucks.

 To access the UK Housing Application, click here.